esix/competitive-programming/timus/volume-08/1723/README.md

 # Sandro's Book [⬀](https://acm.timus.ru/problem.aspx?space=1&num=1723)

-_Time limit: 0.5 second_

-_Memory limit: 64 MB_

 It's been quite a number of years since Lich Sandro retired.
 Sometimes in the evenings, when he feels especially lonely, he takes a book that was presented to him by his student magicians on the occasion of his retirement.

 This evening the great magician is also reading the book.
 One of the chapters describes Sandro's famous discovery: he invented a universal spell many years ago.
-Any substring (a few consecutive symbols of the string) of the universal spell is also a spell, and its power is equal to the number of times this spell is encountered in the universal spell (for example, the string “ue” encounters in the string “queue” twice, and the string “aba” encounters in the string “abababa” three times).
+Any substring (a few consecutive symbols of the string) of the universal spell is also a spell, and its power is equal to the number of times this spell is encountered in the universal spell (for example, the string “`ue`” encounters in the string “`queue`” twice, and the string “`aba`” encounters in the string “`abababa`” three times).

 Sandro has a lot of free time now and he wants to find the most powerful spell.
 Help Sandro do it.